-FACT is a communication tool that provides faculty with a method for providing input to advisors and students for early intervention, coaching, and assistance.
+FACT is a communication tool that provides faculty with a method for providing input to career and academic advisors and students for early intervention, coaching, and assistance.
 Faculty members are expected to submit input around the midpoint of each term/session.

-An undergraduate student must maintain a minimum cumulative grade-point average (GPA) of 2.000 on a 4.000 scale to be in good academic standing at the College of Professional Studies.
+To be in academic good standing, an undergraduate student must continuously maintain a minimum cumulative grade-point average of 2.000 on a 4.000 scale and must also make continuous satisfactory academic progress.
+To make SAP, a student must earn at least 66% of their cumulative attempted credits.
 Nonmatriculated students are required to be in good academic standing to be allowed to register for any subsequent classes.

-Students are responsible for reviewing their grades and academic standing at the end of each term through their myNEU account.
+Students are responsible for reviewing their grades and academic standing at the end of each term through the Student Hub.
 If there are any discrepancies, students should immediately contact the instructor(s) directly.
-Grades are posted the Wednesday after the term/session ends.
-Students have twenty working days from that point to appeal a grade.
+Students have 30 calendar days after final grades are posted to appeal a grade.

 Academic Probation and Dismissal

-Notation of Academic Probation appears on a student’s internal record but not on his or her permanent transcript.
+Notation of academic probation appears on a student’s internal record but not on their permanent transcript.

-An undergraduate student is placed on academic warning for low academic performance if his or her GPA is below 2.000 after attempting 9–17 credits at the College of Professional Studies.
-At this point, the student is strongly encouraged to consult with his or her academic advisor to develop an action plan to improve his or her academic standing.
+An undergraduate student is placed on academic warning for low academic performance if their GPA is below 2.000 at the College of Professional Studies and/or if they do not earn at least 66% of their cumulative attempted credits.
+At this point, the student is strongly encouraged to consult with their academic and career advisor to develop an action plan to improve their academic standing.
 Attempted credits include all credits/courses for which the student registered and did not drop.

-An undergraduate student is placed on academic probation if his or her cumulative GPA remains below 2.000 after attempting 18–26 credits at the College of Professional Studies.
-The student is required to consult with his or her academic advisor to develop an Individualized Success Plan (ISP) to improve his or her academic standing.
+An undergraduate student is placed on academic probation if, after already having been placed on academic warning, their cumulative GPA remains below 2.000 at the College of Professional Studies and/or if they do not earn at least 66% of their cumulative attempted credits in their subsequent term of enrollment.
+The student is encouraged to consult with their academic and career advisor to develop an individualized success plan to improve their academic standing.
 Otherwise, a registration hold may be placed on the student’s account.

-A student will be notified about his or her dismissal and has the right to appeal the dismissal decision to the college’s academic standing committee if he or she can provide documented evidence supporting an appeal.
-The notification will include the appeal deadline.
+A student will be notified about their dismissal within one week following the end of the term and has the right to appeal the dismissal decision to the college’s Academic Standing Committee if they can provide documented evidence supporting an appeal.
+The notification of dismissal will include the appeal deadline.

-Students are responsible for reviewing their grades and academic standing at the end of each term through their myNEU account.
+Students are responsible for reviewing their grades and academic standing at the end of each term through the Student Hub.